© Rob3000 | Dreamstime

 - Urate-lowering-treatment (ULT) is usually commenced following an attack.
 These drugs may be considered if colchicine is not effective, if multiple joints are involved, or if there is a history of kidney stones.
 These include allopurinol (Aloprim), febuxostat (Uloric), and probenecid (Benemid).

-- Lifestyle change.
-Many people with gout benefit from lifestyle change.
-Regular exercise and eating a healthy diet will not only help you reach a healthy weight but may also reduce gout flare-ups.
+- Regular exercise and eating a healthy diet will not only help you reach a healthy weight but may also reduce gout flare-ups.
 Purine-rich foods in particular should be restricted.
 See our article “Gout Foods: Keep These 6 Foods in Your Diet.”

 - Red meat and organ meats (offal)